keep-starknet-strange/madara/docs/rpc-contribution.md

 # Madara RPC contribution (for new contributors)

-This file is intented for very new contributor to onboard on the [madara](https://github.com/keep-starknet-strange/madara) project, the sequencer of [Starknet](https://docs.starknet.io/documentation/).
+This file is intended for very new contributor to onboard on the [madara](https://github.com/keep-starknet-strange/madara) project, the sequencer of [Starknet](https://docs.starknet.io/documentation/).

 At the [last community call](https://www.youtube.com/watch?v=VyvDAxF46uc), a special accent was put on RPC contributions to